• farrago •

 Part of Speech: Noun

-Meaning: A disorganized assortment, hotchpotch, salmagundi, miscellany, clumsy mixture, gallimaufry, or jumble of odds and ends.
+Meaning: A disorganized jumble of things, an assortment, hotchpotch, salmagundi, miscellany, clumsy mixture, gallimaufry, or jumble of odds and ends.

 Notes: Back in the 16th century two adjectives emerged that I rather like: farraginous and farraginary.
-They have not stood up well against the tramping of time, but I can easily imagine a farraginous (farraginary) speech made up of nothing more than bits and pieces from the speaker's life.
-In the US, an E is usually added to the plural, farragoes.
-Elsewhere bit of adornment is foregone and the plural is simply farragos.
+They have not stood up well against the tramping of time, but I can easily imagine a farraginous (or farraginary) speech made up of nothing more than bits and pieces from the speaker's life.
+An E is usually added to the plural, farragoes, but this bit of adornment may be foregone and we may write simply farragos.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!